micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 On the plates of its flanges and on its panels he engraved cherubim, lions, and palm trees, wherever there was a clear space on each, with wreaths all around.

 ###### 37
 Thus he made the ten carts.
-All of them were of [^j]the same mold, one measure, _and_ one shape.
+All of them were of the same mold, one measure, _and_ one shape.

 ###### 38
-Then he made ten lavers of bronze; each laver contained [^k]forty baths, _and_ each laver _was_ four cubits.
+Then he made ten lavers of bronze; each laver contained forty baths, _and_ each laver _was_ four cubits.
 On each of the ten carts _was_ a laver.

 ###### 39
 And he put five carts on the right side of the house, and five on the left side of the house.
 He set the Sea on the right side of the house, toward the southeast. ## Furnishings of the Temple

 ###### 40
-Huram[^l] made the lavers and the shovels and the bowls.
+Huram made the lavers and the shovels and the bowls.
 So Huram finished doing all the work that he was to do for King Solomon _for_ the house of the Lord:

 ###### 41
 the two pillars, the _two_ bowl-shaped capitals that _were_ on top of the two pillars; the two networks covering the two bowl-shaped capitals which _were_ on top of the pillars;